 Living through the murder of one’s child is the worst torment a parent can ever experience.
 Tragically, Junko Furuta‘s parents were forced to endure such an ordeal when the 17-year-old schoolgirl was abducted while on her way home from her after-hours job on November 25, 1988.
 The four kidnappers kept Junko captive for over 40 days, during which she was subjected to the worst kind of rape and torture.

 Eventually, Junko passed away from the extreme physical abuse on January 4, 1989, and her body was found encased in concrete in a cement truck in Kōtō, Tokyo.
 The 1995 Japanese movie ‘Concrete’ is based on her tragic murder, portraying how the perpetrators were eventually brought to justice.
-However, if you are eager to know more and want to find out where Junko’s parents are today, we have you covered.

 Who Are Junko Furuta’s Parents?

 A native of Misato, Saitama Prefecture in Japan, Junko Furuta lived with her father, Akira Furuta, mother, and two other siblings.
 Reports mention that she grew up in a loving and close-knit family, and her loved ones always encouraged her to follow her dreams.
 They never hesitated to push Junko toward greatness and took great pride in her achievements at school.
 While she was described as someone who could light up a room with her smile, she was the apple of her parents’ eyes, and they supported her unconditionally.